-What people are curious to find, is lifestyle information, info on the best schools in the area, job opportunities, cultural events, sports facilities, how to secure a loan and what is the general market trend: are the prices dropping or rising.
+What people are curious to find, is lifestyle information, info on the best schools in the area, job opportunities, cultural events, sports facilities, how to secure a loan, and what is the general market trend: are the prices dropping or rising?

-Have you ever seen a listing which can feature all that info?
+Have you ever seen a listing that can feature all that info?
 We haven’t.
 This is totally fine, of course, because a listing serves an entirely different purpose: to showcase your property and describe it in the best way possible.